Nick Ames European sports correspondent

 Andrés Iniesta has become co-owner of the Danish third-tier club Helsingør in the Spain legend’s first major off-field venture since retirement

-Andres Iniesta prior to the Liverpool v Barcelona International Champions Cup match at Wembley in 2016
+Andres Iniesta before the Liverpool v Barcelona International Champions Cup match at Wembley in 2016

 Andrés Iniesta played his final professional match for the UAE side Emirates Club in May.
 Photograph: Andy Rain/EPA